RobTillaart/PCA9685_RT/README.md

 The pulse can begin **onTime** on any step and it can stop on any step **offTime**.
 This allows e.g. to distribute the power over the 16 channels, e.g. the channels do not need to start at the same moment with HIGH.
+The values 4096 allows to set the FULL_ON or FULL OFF bit.
 - **uint8_t setPWM(uint8_t channel, offTime)** simple PWM that always start on **onTime = 0**.
 - **uint8_t getPWM(uint8_t channel, uint16_t \* onTime, uint16_t \* offTime)**
 read back the configuration of the channel.
+Note the values may include the FULL ON / FULL OFF bit (0x1000).
 - **uint8_t allOFF()** switches all PWM channels OFF. **Experimental** in 0.3.0.
 To "undo" the allOFF one can call the **reset()** function and set all PWM channels again.